 — Taylor Ellwood, Inner Alchemy: Energy Work and the Magic of the Body

 Magick with a 'k' connects with concepts like aura, symbols, and energy work, forming a core part of my approach to practical magic.
-It emphasizes intentionality and sacred practice, reinforcing you's role in shaping energetic realities through conscious effort and ritual.
+It emphasizes intentionality and sacred practice, reinforcing your role in shaping energetic realities through conscious effort and ritual.

 Source books: Inner Alchemy: Energy Work and the Magic of the Body Explore the full Inner Alchemy series or work with Taylor.